 So, I think I've accounted for all of the originals who wanly made their way into this book except one.
 Instead of the brilliant fairies, born when a baby laughs for the first time as in Barrie's book, Pearson and Barry choose to bring Tinker Bell to life when, in some misguided act of fatherly-ness, Mr Aster decides to create her by shaking up a bird in a bag of starstuff so that Peter will have protection on the island.
 This is Peter, the boy who just cut off Stache's hand with his own knife and kept it, the boy who has fought Slank and his dumb giant, Little Richard, the boy who has made alliances with the mermaids and the Mollusks and he needs a little fairy to protect him.
 In one final, nice touch, however, Peter decides to name the island (an island the Mollusks have presumably already given a name...)
 Never Land when he finds a board from the ruined ship wash up on shore.
 The last picture in the book, which has fabulous pencil illustrations by Greg Call, is of a boyish Peter watching Molly and the starstuff sail back to England, the board from the Never Land on the ground near his feet.

 As you can tell, I have mixed feelings about this book.
-I feel like Barry and Pearson could have easily written these books and made them interesting without riding on JM Barrie's coattails.
-And, while I have not read all three in the series and I am sure that the characters develop more over the course of the books - George Darling, (father of Wendy, John and Michael) friend of Molly, appears in books 2 & 3 - the differences in the first one sometimes feel to glaring for me to go along for the ride.
+I feel like Barry and Pearson could have easily written these books and made them interesting without riding so heavily on JM Barrie's coattails.
+And, while I have not read the whole series and I am sure that the characters develop more over the course of the books - George Darling, (father of Wendy, John and Michael) friend of Molly, appears in books 2 & 3 - the differences in the first one sometimes feel to glaring for me to go along for the ride.
 And, really, why do these three books hover around the 500 page count?
 With Peter Pan in Scarlet, Geraldine McCaughrean manages to pack adventure, character development and links to the original into a 310 page book that far exceeds what is found in the 480 pages it takes Barry and Pearson to play out their anemic story.